FINNGEN/coloc.susie.direct/README.md

 # coloc.susie.direct
-Colocalization on Susie results from Finemap pipeline directly
+Colocalization on Susie results from FinnGen fine-mapping pipeline.
+This repository hosted the code only.

 ## Inputs
 json